tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Right Arrow Auto Click/README.md

       * slideDuration

-        The number seconds a slide is visible or the current slide.
+        The number of seconds a slide is visible or the current slide.

       * intersectionObserver

         Values are **true** or **false**.
-True means wait for the Gallery section to be visible in the viewport before the first right arrow click.
-A value of false is supported but if you use it there is no need for this code.
-You can just use the settings made available by Squarespace.
+True means wait for the Gallery section to be mostly visible in the viewport before the first right arrow click after the slideDuration.
+False means start the first right click after the slideDuration.

 ## Make a Donation